Schinzel/web-blocks/doc/work_dir/thoughts.md

   - Error handling
   - Success handling
   - browser console logging
+- Annotations instead of implementation of interface?
-- Make think internal?
+- Make things internal?
 So is not exposed outside the JAR
-- Create a project that uses this framework and see if one can make it work.
-  - Preferably on Heroku
 - Create a human-readable html page-that contains documentation of all the endpoints
-- Add Java sample

 # Maybe to do
 - Break up ResponseHandlerMapping?